Rainy-Day04/OssiaVoiceOffline/README.md

   Any contributor, by adding to or adapting the contents of this repository, accepts that the original author (@arneyjfs) retains full ownership over it's contents

 # To run the program:

-1.For standard version:
+First you need to install Node.js from https://nodejs.org/en 1.For standard version:
 1. git clone https://github.com/Rainy-Day04/OssiaVoiceOffline.git
 2. cd OssiaVoiceOffline